-This clip shows how teacher candidates, supervising teachers, and clinical coordinators partner to use research-based practices and meet the social-emotional needs of all learners.
+This clip shows how teacher candidates, supervising teachers, and clinical coordinators partner to use research-based practices and meet the emotional, behavioral, and life skill needs of all learners.

 The contents of this website were developed under TQP, a Department of Education grant within the Effective Educator Development Programs in the US Department of Education, #U336S180044.
 However, those contents do not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the Federal Government.